johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

   );
   ```

-Option 2 with reset at tout level (not individual).
+* Option 2 with reset at tout level (not individual).
 A reset button will still
 appear for each individual component, but data is restored for entire component
-and not per sub-component.
+and not per sub-component:
   ```

   export const asContentfulTout = (content: object) => flow(